Whistling Ridge Energy Project

 Friends Opposes the Whistling Ridge Energy Project Because:

-The project site is located along the boundary of the Columbia River Gorge National Scenic Area in the heart of the Gorge.
-The immense turbines would loom over the Gorge horizon and would be visible for many miles in every direction.
+The project site was located along the boundary of the Columbia River Gorge National Scenic Area in the heart of the Gorge.
+The immense turbines would have loomed over the Gorge horizon and would have been visible for many miles in every direction.
 The affected scenic landscape within the Cascade Mountain Range is visited by tourists from all over the world for its unique qualities, including dramatic mountain vistas, steep cliffs, pastoral lands, and the Columbia River.

-The project would also harm wildlife by permanently removing hundreds of acres of forested habitat, including land within a designated Northern Spotted Owl Special Emphasis Area.
-Furthermore, the site has never been surveyed for birds during key migratory periods, in direct violation of state and federal rules for siting energy projects.
+The project would have also harmed wildlife by permanently removing thousands of acres of forested habitat, including land within a designated Northern Spotted Owl Special Emphasis Area.
+Furthermore, the site was never surveyed for birds during key migratory periods, in direct violation of state and federal rules for siting energy projects.

-By diminishing Gorge scenic resources, the Whistling Ridge Energy Project would harm the local tourism economy and negatively affect property values in surrounding communities.
-It would also cause substantial traffic and road damage along local roads during construction.
+By diminishing Gorge scenic resources, the Whistling Ridge Energy Project would have harmed the local tourism economy and negatively affected property values in surrounding communities.
+It would have also caused substantial traffic and road damage along local roads during construction.

-The average power capacity of the Whistling Ridge Energy Project would be 25 megawatts or less, and the total capacity would be 75 megawatts or less.
+The average power capacity of the Whistling Ridge Energy Project would have been 25 megawatts or less, and the total capacity would ahve been 75 megawatts or less.
 This is a drop in the energy bucket compared to the more than 7,000 megawatts of installed wind power capacity in Washington and Oregon.
 BPA has concluded that wind power capacity “is being developed in the Northwest far in advance of regional power demand.”
 Because of this surplus, most Northwest wind energy is distributed to California.
-The Whistling Ridge project is simply not needed.
+The Whistling Ridge project was simply not needed.

-Friends of the Columbia Gorge supports responsible development of renewable energy sources, but the Whistling Ridge proposal is not responsible.
-It is not critical to our energy needs and not worth sacrificing the unique scenic beauty and wildlife of the Columbia River Gorge.
+Friends of the Columbia Gorge supports responsible development of renewable energy sources, but the Whistling Ridge proposal was not responsible.
+It was not critical to our energy needs and was not worth sacrificing the unique scenic beauty and wildlife of the Columbia River Gorge.

 Resources